Tianbiao-Yang/MetSpace/README.md

 ## 5. Environment Setup
 ---------------------
-- Python 3.x
+- Python 3.11.5
-- Install dependencies: `pip install transformers torch tokenizers numpy`
-- Use a virtual environment for dependency management.
+- Install dependencies: To set up the environment, you can utilize the `../code/environment.yaml` file, representing the conda environment for this project.
+Alternatively, you have the option to deploy the environment using the `../code/requirement.txt` file.

 ## 6. Contact
 ----------